davideandres95/roth-with-crpd/README.md

 Code authors: Christian Graf(cgraf@juniper.net) and David de Andres(ddeandres@juniper.net)

 ## Disclaimer
-This repository is a best-effor work.
+This repository is a best-effort work.
 This means that it can contain mistakes in the documentation as well as bugs in the scripts provided.
 Therefore, please use it at your own risk.

 # Table of contents
-1. Introduction and Usecase Overview
+1. Introduction and Use case Overview
-   - General usecases for cRPD
+   - General use cases for cRPD
    - Why RotH
    - RoTH deployment options
    - Covered use cases